★ ARMY TRUCK Conversions! ★ Military Vehicles Transformed Into Survival Rigs, Overlanders And Off Grid Homes

 The old versions were powered by the Detroit Diesel 8V92, but the up to date models feature the 500-horsepower Caterpillar® C15 engine.

-I can see a 1984 M977 with 8,353 miles on the clock currently for sale from C&C Equipment (Indiana, USA) priced at $69,999.
+These are not cheap: I can see a 1984 M977 with 8,353 miles on the clock currently for sale from C&C Equipment (Indiana, USA) priced at $69,999.

 Above: Tatra 8X8 Overlander: Just some footage of a Tatra 8×8 handling some seriously rugged terrain without any problems (aside from rearranging the interior!)